 You can make an IRA contribution for a given year anytime between January 1 and the tax-filing deadline of the following year (usually April 15).
-So you can make a 2020 IRA contribution between January 1, 2020, and April 15, 2021—but we don’t recommend waiting.
+The IRS has extended the 2020 tax filing and IRA contribution deadline to Monday, May 17, 2021.
+You can make a 2020 IRA contribution between January 1, 2020 and May 17, 2021—but we don’t recommend waiting.
 Here’s why.

 The point of investing